jy1dyz/CountriesList/README.md

 # CountriesList
-Using Retrofit2, Dagger2, RxJava in Kotlin
+Using Retrofit2, Dagger2, RxJava, MVVM in Kotlin